Lennoard/SysctlGUI/TRANSLATING.md

 *   Ensure your translations are accurate and natural-sounding in the target language.
 *   Do not translate resource names (e.g., `app_name` in `<string name="app_name">`).
 Only translate the text content between the XML tags.
-*   For `.txt` files, preserving the exact original formatting is critical for the app to function correctly with the translated content.
+*   For `.txt` files (both raw resources and Fastlane metadata), preserving the exact original formatting is critical for the app to function correctly with the translated content.
 *   If you are unsure about any part of the translation process, feel free to open an issue on the main repository to ask for clarification.

 Thank you for your contribution!